 Had a few beers, and knocked over a few pins yesterday afternoon at a Christmas function for the management level staff in our team.
 I was ambivalent going into it.
 It chafed at my democratic spirit – I’m happy to party, but to have a party exclusively for management seemed both unfair and elitist.
 Then it was the venue.
-I voted for a sit-down lunch at some you beaut barbecue restaurant at Crown; the riff raff voted for Strike.
-Then, of course, there was the crowd I was joining, most of whom I would never dream of socialising with.
+I voted for a sit-down lunch at some you-beaut barbecue restaurant at Crown; the riff-raff voted for Strike.
+Then, of course, there was the crowd I was joining, most of whom I would never dream of socialising.

 And so this brings me back to the Christmas party last Friday night.
-I went there thinking that given the opportunity I might make a romantic move.
-As it turns out it was not really a night of such opportunities, and I figured that out pretty early on – she was on another table, and the noise made intimate conversation awkward.
+I went there thinking that given the opportunity, I might make a romantic move.
+As it turns out, it was not really a night of such opportunities, and I figured that out pretty early on.
 Everything was in motion, people coming and going all the time, being pulled away to dance, or get a photo taken, or to talk with someone else, all of which meant there was little chance of continuity.

 I was happy to save it for another time.
-Instead I devoted my attentions to enjoying myself.
-The theme was gangster, and to my surprise I found as part of the entertainment there was a dance troop.
-They danced a few numbers, changing into different outfits and performing to different songs from the 1920’s and thirties.
+Instead, I devoted my attention to enjoying myself.
+The theme was gangster, and to my surprise, I found as part of the entertainment, there was a dance troop.
+They danced a few numbers, changing into different outfits and performing to different songs from the 1920s and thirties.
 It was well done, but the girls were the stars of the show – and once more I felt that familiar stirring.
 One particularly I watched, drawn by the look of joy on her face as much as I was to her long legs and good looks.
-The desire I felt was much more platonic – I was interested on what led down that pathway, and I think a big part of desire is curiosity and opportunity.
+The desire I felt was much more platonic – I was interested in what led down that pathway, and I think a big part of desire is curiosity and opportunity.
 They are different doors we may open, but mostly pass on by – though not always.

 It’s natural for a parent to be insular.
-As an individual it’s easy to venture into the world with nothing to lose but yourself.
+As an individual, it’s easy to venture into the world with nothing to lose but yourself.
 There’s a recklessness in that which makes for vivid engagement.
-As a parent you become a part of an entity.
+As a parent, you become a part of an entity.
 You look more inwards than outwards, not just to protect and provide, but for inspiration and motivation.
+It inspires caution, and perhaps even some conservatism.
 I understand that – it makes sense.
 And there’s something lovely in that.